kg6zvp/kg6zvp.github.io/resume.md

 ## Experience

+**Software Engineer at Stae**: *November 2018-present*\\
+Work on various projects from full-stack javascript to infrastructure and devops.

-**Open Source Project Contributions**: *August 2017-August 2018*\\
+**Open Source Project Contributions**: *August 2017-Oct 2018*\\
-I have been contributing to open source projects and helping friends with their projects or business ventures.
+Contributed to open source projects and helped with various projects or business ventures.

 **Software Engineering Intern at Appfolio**: *June 2017 - August 2017*\\
 Worked with a team I highly respect and value to continuously delight and improve the experiences of the customers of AppFolio.